Andrew McCabe News: Deputy FBI Director’s Firing Spells A World Of Trouble For Trump’s Administration

-Andrew McCabe is now former FBI Deputy Director.
-It would have happened in a week anyway, as McCabe was set to retire next week after more than 20 years with the FBI, but his premature departure has prompted a series of questions on what drove the Justice Department to make the decision to fire him.
-Even by the standards set by Donald Trump’s presidency, it was a uniquely belligerent decision and upon careful observation, it appears McCabe’s firing might bring more bad news for the president than good.
+Andrew McCabe is now former FBI Deputy Director, according to NPR.
+It would have happened in a week anyway, as McCabe was set to retire next week after more than 20 years with the FBI, but his premature departure has prompted a series of questions on what drove the Justice Department to decide to fire him.
+Even by the standards set by Donald Trump’s presidency, it was a uniquely belligerent decision, and upon careful observation, it appears McCabe’s firing might bring more bad news for the president than good.

 The former deputy had risen to the portfolio of being the Director of FBI in unusual circumstances to start with.
 It all came to pass after Trump decided to fire James Comey last May after the latter refused to pledge his loyalty to the president, a fact Comey was upfront about after his dismissal.
-In an interview published in Politico after McCabe was fired, he said that he had been expecting to be fired for a “long time,” walking with dread into his office everyday, wondering if it would be his last.
+In an interview published in Politico after McCabe was fired, he said that he had been expecting to be fired for a “long time,” walking with dread into his office every day, wondering if it would be his last.

 “I literally walked into the building every day expecting that I would be removed from my position before the end of the day.
 And if that happened, I didn’t want anyone to be able to just walk away from the work that we had done.”